-- 1. transition to full native FORTRAN 90, deep code restructuring and drastic reduction of CPP keys; - 2. introduction of partial step representation of bottom topography [Barnier et al. 2006, Le Sommer et al. 2009, Penduff et al. 2007]; - 3. partial reactivation of a terrain-following vertical coordinate (s- and hybrid s-z) with the addition of several options for pressure gradient computation $^5$ ; - 4. more choices for the treatment of the free surface : full explicit, split-explicit or filtered schemes, and suppression of the rigid-lid option; - 5. non linear free surface associated with the rescaled height coordinate $z^$ or s; - 6. additional schemes for vector and flux forms of the momentum advection; - 7. additional advection schemes for tracers; - 8. implementation of the AGRIF package (Adaptative Grid Refinement in FORTRAN) [Debreu et al. 2008]; - 9. online diagnostics: tracers trend in the mixed layer and vorticity balance; - 10. rewriting of the I/O management with the use of an I/O server; - 11. generalized ocean-ice-atmosphere-CO2 coupling interface, interfaced with OASIS 3 coupler; - 12. surface module (SBC) that simplify the way the ocean is forced and include two bulk formulea (CLIO and CORE) and which includes an on-the-fly interpolation of input forcing fields; - 13.
-RGB light penetration and optional use of ocean color - 14. major changes in the TKE schemes: it now includes a Langmuir cell parameterization [Axell 2002], the Mellor and Blumberg [2004] surface wave breaking parameterization, and has a time discretization which is energetically consistent with the ocean model equations [Burchard 2002, Marsaleix et al. 2008]; - 15. tidal mixing parametrisation (bottom intensification) + Indonesian specific tidal mixing [Koch-Larrouy et al. 2007]; - 16. introduction of LIM-3, the new Louvain-la-Neuve sea-ice model (C-grid rheology and new thermodynamics including bulk ice salinity) [Vancoppenolle et al. 2009b;a] - The main modifications from NEMO/OPA v3.2 and v3.3 are:
+- 1. transition to full native FORTRAN 90, deep code restructuring and drastic reduction of CPP keys; - 2. introduction of partial step representation of bottom topography [???]; - 3. partial reactivation of a terrain-following vertical coordinate (s- and hybrid s-z) with the addition of several options for pressure gradient computation 5 ; - 4. more choices for the treatment of the free surface : full explicit, split-explicit or filtered schemes, and suppression of the rigid-lid option; - 5. non linear free surface associated with the rescaled height coordinate z^ or s^ . - 6. additional schemes for vector and flux forms of the momentum advection; - 7. additional advection schemes for tracers; - 8. implementation of the AGRIF package (Adaptative Grid Refinement in FORTRAN) [?]; - 9. online diagnostics: tracers trend in the mixed layer and vorticity balance; - 10. rewriting of the I/O management with the use of an I/O server; - generalized ocean-ice-atmosphere-CO2 coupling interface, interfaced with OASIS 3 coupler; - 12. surface module (SBC) that simplify the way the ocean is forced and include two bulk formulea (CLIO and CORE) and which includes an on-the-fly interpolation of input forcing fields; - 13.
+RGB light penetration and optional use of ocean color - 14. major changes in the TKE schemes: it now includes a Langmuir cell parameterization [?], the ? surface wave breaking parameterization, and has a time discretization which is energetically consistent with the ocean model equations [??]; - 15. tidal mixing parametrisation (bottom intensification) + Indonesian specific tidal mixing [?]; - 16. introduction of LIM-3, the new Louvain-la-Neuve sea-ice model (C-grid rheology and new thermodynamics including bulk ice salinity) [??] - The main modifications from NEMO/OPA v3.2 and v3.3 are : - 1. introduction of a modified leapfrog-Asselin filter time stepping scheme [?]; - 2. additional scheme for iso-neutral mixing [?], although it is still a "work in progress";

-5. Partial support of s-coordinate: there is presently no support for neutral physics in s-coordinate and for the new options for horizontal pressure gradient computation with a non-linear equation of state.
+^{5.} Partial support of s-coordinate: there is presently no support for neutral physics in s-coordinate and for the new options for horizontal pressure gradient computation with a non-linear equation of state.